 Franklin Capital was founded in 2012 as an equity fund for companies in financial trouble during, before, or post-bankruptcy.
 The firm discovered a market for refinancing MCA advances, finding companies that should have never obtained cash advances in the first place.
-Franklin Capital began offering a tailored debt product to refinance cash advances and offer a pathway to larger, more traditional bank loans.
+Franklin Capital began offering a product to refinance cash advances through traditional loans.

 “We buy out the cash advance deals,” Baum said.
 “In fact, most if not all of our deals come from brokers in the cash advance industry saying ‘Hey can you get us out of these deals?'”

-Baum further said that his firm had seen a continually growing demand for capital this year.
+Baum said that his firm had seen a continually growing demand for capital this year.